MonKitFudan/MonKit/Mon_Track/Mon_Track.md

 ```

 ## Code
+This study is based on [MaskTrack R-CNN](https://github.com/youtubevos/MaskTrackRCNN)

+### Testing
 If you have a new video, you can run the following code to track the monkey.
-### Testing
 ```
 python demo/demo_mot_vis.py configs/vis/masktrack_rcnn/masktrack_rcnn_r50_fpn_12e_youtubevis2019.py --input .../video.mp4 --output video_output.mp4 --video 'video_name' --device 'cuda:1'
 ```